-Information session presented virtually on June 13th was recorded and posted online with an extensive FAQ that was regularly updated throughout the application process based on incoming questions.
+An information session presented virtually on June 13, 2023 was recorded and posted online with an extensive FAQ that was regularly updated throughout the application process based on incoming questions.
 Sixteen hours of office hours were provided to respond to individual questions and concerns, which included over 60 questions posed via email.
 Outreach included advertisement, newsletters, social media posts (example included) by M-AAA, MOCA and several partners.